 3. Cognitive complications

 Research has linked diabetes with cognitive impairments.
-One study found that middle-aged adults with type 1 diabetes are up to five times more likely to experience clinically relevant cognitive impairment than those without type 1 diabetes.
+One found that middle-aged adults with type 1 diabetes are up to five times more likely to experience clinically relevant cognitive impairment than those without type 1 diabetes.
 This link is due to the impact high blood sugar has on your body over time, and it has also been shown in younger populations with type 1 diabetes.

 Takeaway: Following the diabetes management plan you develop with your healthcare team, and using all of the new tools available to you, can help prevent cognitive complications as you age.